 I don’t know the answer to all of these, as it may depend on what you are apologising for and to who.
 What I do know is that when I have witnessed leaders put their hand up and say “I am sorry, I got it wrong” it frees up their team to do the same.
 I have also seen this is reverse, many times where a team member apologised to their superior leading to greater trust between them.

-- Be mindful.
 Get in touch with your own reactions to your colleagues.
 Notice how your mind can take you far away from the situation to a place of doom and gloom.
-Bring yourself back to the current moment, take a few slow deep breathes, and instead of being defensive, be curious about where the other person might be coming from.
+Instead of being defensive, be curious about where the other person might be coming from.
 Perhaps you misunderstood their intent.
 I see this happen a lot!
 Humans tend to retreat to avoidance, procrastination or defensiveness the moment they feel they are being criticised, when often it is just someone expressing a view, that may or may not apply to you.
 Practicing mindfulness has proven to help workers in the community sector, in particular when working with difficult or complex situations to have better overall wellbeing.

-- Make the time.
 Yes, we are all very busy, and could do with a lot less meetings (in person and over video).
-However, without making the time to connect with others, it is very difficult to resolve issues and build relationships.
-I have a client whose entire leadership team have not met in person due to the covid pandemic restrictions.
+However, without making the time to connect with others, it is very difficult to resolve issues and build relationships, and can lead to spend way more time to fix broken fences.
 You may colleagues you will never meet in person, due to their location from you.
 This is no excuse not to make time for them.
 During the pandemic lockdowns, I witnessed colleagues having a 15-minute zoom cuppa, or Fun Fridays where everyone had to meet for 15-30 minutes about their week wearing their pyjamas or an Hawaiian shirt with a cocktail in hand.
 For those of you that can meet in person, I love the daily huddle meeting, where everyone huddles together for 10-15 minutes (all standing as this suggests a short meeting) and you quickly go around the room, about what you are working on that day and if you need help with anything.
 More detailed discussions get taken outside the meeting.
 A great way to connect with all your team, that doesn’t take a huge amount of time.
 You can also do the daily huddle on video calls too!

 Building a healthier relationship with your colleagues is good for wellbeing and can increase your productivity and performance.
 A workplace filled with healthy work relationships creates a positive and effective work culture overall.